MaryamShazz/Cybersecurity-AI-Portfolio/Huawei HCIA-Security V4.0/Module 07 - Firewall IPS/README.md

-# Module 07 - Firewall IPS
+# Module 07 : Firewall IPS

-This module covers intrusion prevention and antivirus at the firewall level — inspecting what's actually inside traffic, rather than just deciding allow/deny by zone and port.
+This module covers intrusion prevention and antivirus at the firewall level, inspecting what's actually inside traffic, rather than just deciding allow/deny by zone and port.

 ## Topics Covered
 - Intrusion overview